 How to fill the shock:

-When the rod is fully down wait a minute, then VERY SLOWLY raise the rod again.
+When the rod is fully down wait a minute, then very slowly raise the rod again.
 When oil just barely starts to come out the hole(s), then repeat the process.
 Repeat until you cannot add any more.
-NOTE that the process of installing fluid will cause aeration & microscopic bubbles.
+The process of installing fluid will cause aeration & microscopic bubbles.
 You may have to set the rod in some position & let it sit overnight.
 I did the filling over several days & nights.
 I preferred to do it this way rather than the 'bucket of fluid & suck the stuff in' method, which aerates the fluid badly.

-Once the shock is filled, you can hold your fingers over the two ports using some pressure & see if the shock works well over the ENTIRE range of rod travel, WITHOUT any dead spots.
-Finish this portion of the filling with the shock only filled, & the rod fully out.
+Once the shock is filled, you can hold your fingers over the two ports using some pressure & see if the shock works well over the entire range of rod travel, without any dead spots.
+Finish this portion of the filling with the shock itself only filled, & the rod fully out.
 Try to put more fluid in if you can.

-Using the hypo again, add about 10 or 15 cc more oil, sliding it down between the bellows top & the shock body.
+Using the hypo again, add about 10 or 15 cc more oil, sliding the blunted needle down between the bellows top & the shock body.
 Try not to get the top of the bellows oily, nor the body, where the final zip tie will be put.

-NOW add the zip tie at the other end.
+Now add the zip tie at the other end (an Oetiker clamp is better!).
 Tighten quite securely, snip excess, clean up sharp edges.
 Wipe the area with a rag that has some evaporating solvent on it.

-Operate the shock, with the bellows both UPWARDS & DOWNWARDS this time.
+Operate the shock, with the bellows both upwards and downwards this time.
 The shock should not leak oil & should provide good action over any portion of rod travel.
 The bellows may expand and contract as you test the shock.

-I installed the shock the evening of 10-13-2008 & adjusted the mounts slightly so the steering could be moved through its entire range without binding the shock ends (no Heim joint is needed on this installation).
+I installed the shock & adjusted the mounts slightly so the steering could be moved through its entire range without binding the shock ends (no Heim joint is needed on this installation).

 Note: this bellows can hold lots more oil than the stock sleeve.